 Founder causes hot swelling and deformed hooves which can take years to heal and trim back into a comfortable shape.
 It is caused by long term use of feed which is too easily digestible, such as cereals.
 It may also occur following acidosis, a serious digestive disorder that occurs if a goat eats too much grain at once.
 Acidosis can readily happen if a goat gets into feed bins or steals poultry feed: goats are very competitive and your other livestock won’t get a look in if the goat is around!

 The rumen is an efficient but complex organ, so knowing how to check for problems is essential.
 Check rumen function daily, and be aware of different causes that can lead to diarrhea.
 Failure to act promptly can result in severe problems, even death.

 The rumen is positioned on the goat’s left behind the ribs.
 Healthy goats eat fibre regularly and chew the cud while they are resting.
 They frequently burp and rumble.
 If your goat is off her food or you worry she is not ruminating, listen to her left flank: you should hear gurgling.
-If she is not chewing the cud and her rumen doesn’t rumble, her condition can quickly become serious and a vet is recommended.
+If she is not chewing the cud and her rumen doesn’t rumble, her condition can quickly become serious and a veterinary consultation is recommended.

 Goats can pick up infection by intestinal worms, liver fluke and other parasites from pasture.
 Gastric worm larvae hatch from eggs in the droppings of goats and sheep.
 The best method to avoid parasitic worms is to rotate pastures so that they don’t graze from areas with recent droppings.
 A field can be split into paddocks with fencing or electric netting, parts of which are enclosed off to allow the land to rest and the larvae to die.